casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 - The auction manager contract's hash
 - The appropriate entry point

 Casper provides a series of prebuilt Wasm files for use in these operations.
-These are provided for convenience and you are free to create your own custom deploys.
-They can be found in our [casper-node](https://github.com/casper-network/casper-node) repository, in the following locations:
+They are provided for convenience, and you are free to create your own custom deploys.
+You can find them in our [casper-node](https://github.com/casper-network/casper-node) repository, in the following locations:

 - [Delegate](https://github.com/casper-network/casper-node/tree/dev/smart_contracts/contracts/client/delegate)
 - [Undelegate](https://github.com/casper-network/casper-node/tree/dev/smart_contracts/contracts/client/undelegate)